 Saturday, December 12, 2020 – 1 pm-3 pm PST

-Cat Brooks (she/her) – Speaker
+Cat Brooks (she/her) – Panelist

 Cat Brooks is a momma, actress, activist, advocate, poet, and performer.
 She serves as the Executive Director of the Justice Teams Network, a network of grassroots activists providing rapid response and healing justice in response to all forms of state violence across California.
 She is the co-founder of the Anti Police-Terror Project (APTP) whose mission, through a pioneering First Responder process, is to rapidly respond to and ultimately eradicate state violence in communities of color.